The Strength of Single-Family Rental as an Investment

 • Rent growth linked to wages: Rental rates for single-family homes generally align more closely with local income trends than high-end apartments, offering a built-in buffer against inflation.

-During periods of economic stress, such as the global financial crisis and more recent inflationary shocks, professionally managed SFR portfolios generally maintained high occupancy and steady rent collections.
+During times of economic strain, from the global financial crisis to more recent inflationary shocks, professionally managed SFR portfolios have typically upheld strong occupancy rates and reliable rent collection.

 Historically, scattered-site management was a barrier to scale.
 This challenge has diminished significantly.